OlesiaKniazeva/restaurant-site/README.md

 [Restaurant site](https://olesiakniazeva.github.io/restaurant-site/) I made as a part of my learning in The Odin Project.
-Project to practive writing modularized code and to practise usage of WebPack.
+Project to practice writing modularized code and to practice usage of WebPack.